iVishalr/cDNN/documentation/DOCUMENTATION.md

 Here, there are `n` examples stacked column wise and each example has `m` features which are stacked row wise.

 5. There are no pre-processing functions available in cDNN.
 Please do it in Python and extract the pixel values one by one if you are working with images and write it to a `.t7` file and then load it in using cDNN functions.
+6. Visualizing model metrics can be done in Python by reading the data present in the `./bin/` folder.